zurgeg/control-my-pc/README.md

 The script that allows controlling of a pc remotely through a Twitch chat.
 Started as an overhaul update to DougDoug TwitchPlays script.

-**This script is meant for twitch.tv/controlmypc / https://cmpc.live and its developers, you must have authentorisation from the development team or CMPC to run this script.**
+**This script is meant for twitch.tv/controlmypc / https://cmpc.live and its developers, you must have authorisation from the development team or CMPC to run this script.**

 # NOTICE: Any forks of this repo MUST be private. thank you.